Humid subtropical climate: Africa

-In Africa, humid subtropical climates are primarily found in the southern part of the continent.
+In Africa, humid subtropical climates are primarily found in the southeastern part of the continent.
 The Cwa climate is found over a large portion of the interior of the Middle and Eastern African regions.
 This area includes central Angola, northeastern Zimbabwe, the Niassa, Manica and Tete provinces of Mozambique, the southern Congo provinces, southwest Tanzania, and the majority of Malawi, and Zambia.
 Some lower portions of the Ethiopian Highlands also have this climate.

 The climate is also found in the narrow coastal sections of southern and eastern South Africa, primarily in KwaZulu-Natal and the Eastern Cape provinces.
 South Africa's version of this climate features heavy oceanic influences resulting in generally milder temperatures.
 This is particularly evident in its winters when temperatures do not drop as low as in many other regions within the humid subtropical category.